Gerard346/Project-AI/README.md

 ## Information

-Grocery Store AI has 3 entities; cashier, client and cleaner that complete their function in a usual grocery store by our own programmed Steering Behaviours and with their own Behaviour Trees to move across, in and out of the store with its corresponding day/night cycle.
+Grocery Store AI has 4 entities; cashier, client, cleaner and dependent that complete their function in a usual grocery store by our own programmed Steering Behaviours and with their own Behaviour Trees to move across, in and out of the store with its corresponding day/night cycle.

 ## Innovation Website